CTF-handbooks/map-tester-handbook/tester-handbook.md

 	- Click on the `+` icon to install it.
 2. `WorldEdit` mod.
 	- Download it as you did for the CTF game, but you should have `Mods` as the category set.
 3. Go to the `Settings` tab -> `Advanced Settings` and enable the "Append item name" setting.
 This allows you to get the technical name of an item when you hover over it in the inventory.
+You will use this later.

-## Structure of the Repository
+## Structure of the CTF Maps Repository

-### 1. Where do I find maps for CTF?
+### 1. Where do I find the CTF maps?
 All the [maps on CTF](https://github.com/mt-CTF/maps) are in a repository on [GitHub](https://en.wikipedia.org/wiki/GitHub), the website via which you may be reading this.
 GitHub is one of the “many platforms and cloud-based services for software development and version control using `Git`, allowing developers to store and manage their code.”
 But no worries, you don't need to be a full-stack coder to use Git.

 ### 2. What do the folders and files mean?